Newtown, Port of Spain: Churches

 One of the older buildings which has retained most of its historical look is the St. Patrick's R.C.
 Church.
 In 2014, renovations to the roof and other areas were completed with funds raised by the parishioners over a number of years.
-This church boasts of several stained glass windows and is styled in a similar manner to the St. Crispin's Anglican Church which is located a few streets away in close proximity to the Siegert Square.
+This church boasts of several stained glass windows and is styled in a similar manner to the St. Crispin's Anglican Church which is located a few streets away, near Siegert Square.
 Both churches have antique baptismal fonts at the back of the church.

 The City with Foundations Church, a vibrant Church that is new on the Newtown block, that brings revival to the Newtown Block, (Newtown Urban and Business Center) in POS Trinidad and Tobago founded by Dr. Glendon Rudder, apostle, operates there as well.
 City with Foundations experiences growth, outpourings of the Holy Spirit, and seeks to impact the Newtown Block — Newtown Urban and Business Center (NUBC) ~ Dr. Glendon Rudder, founder: The City with Foundations Church, Special Advisor of I Change Nations (ICN) to Caribbean States and Territories and Jerusalem Israel, creator of Human Equity Value Concept and Institute and The Pan Evangelistic World Outreach.